claudiopanariello/lissa-juice/README.md

 # lissa-juice
-Just some lissajous figures in SC
+Just some lissajous figures in SC.
+Code could have been written in a better and shorter way.